n-buck/jekyll-now/_posts/2017-9-21-My Opinion on AI.md

 Of course ther will be a lot of research in this topic, and maybe it will bear fruit some day but by far not as soon as the seccond article promised.

 For other things AI can rely help us in our daily life.
-Write easy readable news-articles, add automaticly a picture-desciption in your essays, or filter tons of data of a particle accelerator so you have to concern yourself with only a fraction of the whole output.
-And this is, how AI will influence the future in the first place.
+Write easy readable news-article, add automaticly a picture-desciption in your essays or filter tons of data of a particle accelerator so you have to concern yourself with only a fraction of the whole output.
+I think this is, how AI will influence the future in the first place.
+AI will assist us, but won't become a _being_.

+Maybe I'm a little short-minded.
+But parts of 'Wait But Why' are just silly!
+When I passed the part, where a ASI can alter the position of atoms, just by thinking, I stopped reading and watched iRobot, since I considered it more educational...